tonybatts/simpsons-shuffler/README.md

-# simpsons-shuffler Guide
+# Raspberry Pi Simpsons-Shuffler Guide
-# Short press of button will play random episode.
-Long press will shutdown pi
+*Short press of button will play random episode.
+Long press will shutdown pi *Button diagram and python script are in repository

 A guide to a raspberry pi shuffler for tv shows